EFWob/RetroRadio/README.md

   - the previous mute state using *~mute_before*
   - the previous volume using *~volume_before*

-For this command the Station Name changes to **"Alert!"** while playing.
+For the command _alert_ the Station Name changes to **"Alert!"** while playing.
 There are two possibilities to change that assignment:
 - you can override the default text by setting _$alertinfo_ in RAM or NVS (preferences)
 - by adding any text after the URL in the command (that will override the _$alertinfo_-setting in RAM/NVS)

+**A general word of warning**: this feature might cause unexpected behaviour if called with illegimate parameters.
+One known issue is that the command _stop_, when issued in "announcement-mode" will cancel the announcement but will continue with the previous stream.
+I found it working reliable with valid URLs but only have limited experience with invalid input data.
+Please let me know if you were able to crash the radio using this feature.

 # Extended Input Handling
 ## General